Progress!

 Virtual staging is here to stay, but TRREB is ensuring that consumers are not misled.

 Now, what about “artist’s renderings” of a new development?
-Okay, sure, we all know what painting is.
+Okay, sure, we all know what a painting is.

 But then what about renovations?